 (Broken Bone Press)

-Alan’s most recent book is a very personal statement that takes the form of 61 short essays, all focused on a single long poem in 61 verses.
-The poem, in turn, focused on questions related to the limited time of the lives we live here on planet Earth.
-Dedicated to a physicist friend whose battle with cancer set these questions in stark relief, The Chronosphere Commentary: Reflections on a poem about time takes the reader on a spiraling path through philosophy, science and poetry and closes with a moving remembrance of a friend’s confrontation with the end of life.
+In 61 short essays, AtKisson interprets his own long poem from 1997, written in 61 verses and dedicated to a friend who was dying of cancer.
+The poem itself, “Chronosphere”, is focused on questions related to time, life, death, and sustainability (the field to which his friend had dedicated his own life).
+The book started as a series of letters to the friend’s daughter, who had written to ask about the meaning of the poem.
+The Chronosphere Commentary takes the reader on a spiraling path through philosophy, science and poetry (with dashes of humor) and closes with a moving remembrance of the friend’s confrontation with the end of life.
 Available through any bookstore.
-Click here to visit the special interactive website where you can order the book and explore the text, free, online.
+Click here to visit the special interactive website where you can order the physical book and explore the text, free.
+(Anytime.)

 2016 – Parachuting Cats into Borneo — and Other Lessons from The Change Café